medizininformatik-initiative/fhir-server-examples/server/ibm/ReadMe.md

 # IBM #

 ## Remarks ##
-IBM ist configured to use authorization for POST. ee "make count curl" to see how to handle that.
+IBM ist configured to use authorization for POST.
+See "make count curl" to how to handle that.
 Initial start takes long.
 No named volume / "down" will erase content!

 ## Start (manually)##